DOT Drug and Alcohol Program

 How to Add a New Driver

 The University is required by law to enroll employees with certain responsibilities in a drug and alcohol testing pool.
-Those responsibilities include the requirement to carry a Class D License (CDL), as well as driving a vehicle that meets any of the following qualifications:
+Those responsibilities include the requirement to carry a Commercial Driver's License (CDL), as well as driving a vehicle that meets any of the following qualifications:

 - A gross vehicle weight rating or gross combination weight rating of 26,001 or more lbs., or